lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ### Facebook Group

 ```
 I want to engage my Private Facebook Group.
 Act as if the article has already been posted for months.
 I want to create a medium sized Facebook post, highlighting the key points in the article and ask my group members an engaging question.
-I also want to include a link to the article.
+I also want to include a link to the article in plain text.
+Do not add an href with words.
 Provide me with this post and a list of 10 alternative questions to use instead.
 Here is the url to the article:

 ```